 I am currently a consultant in vascular and endovascular surgery at Addenbrooke's Hospital, Cambridge and the West Suffolk Hospital, Bury St Edmunds.
 I provide a comprehensive modern vascular service across all aspects of vascular disease (arterial and venous).

-He has a strong research interest in the treatment of patients with lower limb ischaemia, both patients with intermittent claudication and critical limb ischaemia, and has published widely on this subject matter including winning a number of prizes for his work.
-He was awarded a MD thesis from the University of Leeds and his work has been funded by the Royal College of Surgeons of England and the BUPA foundation.
+I havea strong research interest in the treatment of patients with lower limb ischaemia, both patients with intermittent claudication and critical limb ischaemia, and have published widely on this subject matter, including winning a number of prizes for his work.
+I was awarded a MD thesis from the University of Leeds and my work has been funded by the Royal College of Surgeons of England and the BUPA Foundation.
 Other research interests include the training and education of junior surgeons.
-He has also has a clinical and research interest in Raynauds phenomenon and specifically the Hand Arm Vibration Syndrome having also published and presented extensively on this condition.
+I also have a clinical and research interest in Raynauds phenomenon and specifically the hand arm vibration syndrome, which I've published and presented extensively on.

 Consultant in Vascular and Endovascular Surgery at Addenbrooke's Hospital, Cambridge and the West Suffolk Hospital, Bury St EdmundsBack to top